harvard-lts/FITSservlet/README.md

 Add the following to the bottom of the file:
 - `fits.home=path/to/fits/home` (note: no final slash in path)
 - `shared.loader=${fits.home}/lib/*.jar`
-- `log4j.configuration=/path/to/log4j.properties` or `log4j.configuration=file:/path/to/log4j.properties` (optional -- to override using the default log4j.properties in the WEB-INF directory of the WAR file.)
+- `log4j.configuration=/path/to/log4j.properties` or `log4j.configuration=file:/path/to/log4j.properties` (optional -- to override using the default log4j.properties in the WEB-INF/classes directory of the WAR file.)

 #### Additional Information:
 **Class loading:** Within the WAR file’s META-INF directory is a Tomcat-specific file, context.xml.
 This file indicates to the Tomcat server to modify the Tomcat default class loader scheme for this application.
 The result is that, rather than load the WAR’s classes and JAR files first, classes on Tomcat’s shared classpath will be loaded first.
 This is critical given the nature of the custom class loaders used in FITS.
 (This file will be ignored if deploying to JBoss.)